 - Applicants must be graduates of an accredited secondary school program or high school seniors enrolled in an accredited secondary school program, or those who hold a GED equivalency certificate prior to selection. - Applicants must complete and submit a WCCC Application for Admission Form and Allied Health Programs Application to the Admissions Office by January 5 prior to the fall semester in which enrollment is anticipated.
-The form must be accompanied by official transcripts from all secondary schools attended, GED programs and any other formal education program attended beyond high school. - All applicants must have one of the following: registered dental hygienist licensure or certified dental assistant certificate or three years chairside dental assisting experience plus a letter verifying experience, including dates, is required from the employing dentist. - Applicants selected for admission must submit satisfactory results from pre-entrance medical examination and immunization obtained at the candidate's expense.
+The form must be accompanied by official transcripts from all secondary schools attended, GED programs and any other formal education program attended beyond high school. - All applicants must have three years chairside dental assisting experience plus a letter verifying experience, including dates and hours from the employing dentist. - Applicants selected for admission must submit satisfactory results from pre-entrance medical examination and immunization obtained at the candidate's expense.
 Specific information regarding the examination will be provided to students upon acceptance.